Varroa on pupae

-There are a number of varroa treatments used by beekeepers, but with all treatments for this dreaded mite, it is best to gain advice from your Bee Inspector with regard to the appropriate dose, in order to avoid harm to the honey bee colony.
+There are a number of varroa treatments used by beekeepers, but with all treatments for this dreaded mite.
+You may wish to gain advice from your Bee Inspector with regard to the appropriate dose, in order to avoid harm to the honey bee colony.
 This page looks at chemical and non-synthetic controls.
 However, it is only an introduction at this stage.
-Please visit again for further information, since I am only just beginning this section of my site.
+Please visit again for further information.

 I found an interesting point of view expressed in a book by Phil Chandler, author of “The Barefoot Beekeeper”.
 He said:

 “It is interesting to note that, while agri-chemical corporations,

 such as Bayer, were selling pyrethroids to beekeepers as mite